History of Syria: Persian Syria

 In 539 BCE, Cyrus the Great, King of Achaemenid Persians, took Syria as part of his empire.
 Due to Syria's location on the Eastern Mediterranean coast, its navy fleet, and abundant forests, Persians showed great interest in easing control while governing the region.
-Thus, the indigenous Phoenicians paid a much lesser annual tribute which was only 350 talent compared to Egypt's tribute of 700 talents.
-Furthermore, Syrians were allowed to rule their own cities in that they continued to adhere their native religions, establish their own businesses, and build colonies all over the Mediterranean coast.
+Thus, the indigenous Phoenicians paid an annual tribute of only 350 talent compared to Egypt's tribute of 700 talents.
+Furthermore, Syrians were allowed to rule their own cities, in that they continued to practice their native religions, establish their own businesses, and build colonies all over the Mediterranean coast.
 Syria's satraps used to reside in Damascus, Sidon or Tripoli.

 In 525 BCE, Cambyses II managed to conquer Egypt after the Battle of Pelusium.
 Afterwards, he decided to launch an expedition towards Siwa Oasis and Carthage, but his efforts were in vain as Phoenicians refused to operate against their kindred.

 Later on, Phoenicians contributed dearly to Xerxes I's invasion of Greece.
 Arwad aided the campaign with its fleet, while land troops helped in constructing a bridge for Xerxes's army to cross the Bosphorus into mainland Greece.

-During Artaxerxes III's reign, Sidon, Egyptians, and eleven other Phoenician cities started to revolt against the Persian rulers.
+During Artaxerxes III's reign (358-338 BCE), Sidon, Egyptians, and eleven other Phoenician cities started to revolt against the Persian rulers.
 The revolutions were heavily suppressed in that Sidon was burnt with its citizens.